Where to Go for a Budget-Friendly Summer Vacation in All 50 States

 Spend a summer getaway giving back at the Best Friends Animal Society in southern Utah.
 After a free tour, opt to help with some of the 1,700 abused and abandoned cats, dogs, horses, potbellied pigs, rabbits, and parrots waiting to find their forever homes.
 The nation's largest no-kill companion animal sanctuary welcomes some 30,000 visitors and about 9,000 volunteers every year, and accepts monetary donations).
 It's also in Kanab, in red rock Canyon Country, less than a two-hour drive from three iconic national parks: Bryce Canyon, Zion, and the north rim of the Grand Canyon.

 What it lacks in size this New England gem makes up for in natural beauty and quirky culture.
 In Middlebury, travelers find a mix of culture, shopping, and outdoor recreation.
 Swing by the independent Vermont Bookstore for local reads and jazz and classical recordings.
 Check out the University of Vermont's Morgan Horse Farm ($5 for adults, $4 for teens, $2 for children) or Middlebury College Museum of Art (free).
-The Town Hall Theater hosts productions, performances, and art exhibits, many as little as $15 to enjoy.
+The Town Hall Theater hosts productions, performances, and art exhibits, some for as little as $10 to enjoy.

 Plan a summer vacation full of hiking, biking, and other outdoor activities in Prince William and Manassas, just 30 miles from the nation's capital.
 Manassas National Battlefield Park, site of two major Civil War battles, is a 5,000-acre park with walking, hiking, and horseback riding trails, and there's another 37 miles of hiking trails at Prince William Forest Park, where visitors can spend the night in a tent ($20 a night) or rent a cabin (prices start at $40 for a four-person cabin).
 Built in the 1930s, the cabins once housed spies being trained during World War II.
 Have a picnic and soak up the sun on the half-mile of sand beach at Leesylvania State Park, overlooking the Potomac River.